 Of course, quality ingredients are key, but if you really want to kick your margarita recipe up a notch, give it some spice.
-Heat helps add depth and some contrast to the drink’s inherent sweetness, which is often a bit cloying.
-And, just as there are roughly a million ways to craft a margarita, there are just as many methods to kick up the heat.
+Heat helps add depth and some contrast to the drink’s inherent sweetness, which can be a bit cloying.

+Just as there are roughly a million ways to craft a margarita, there are just as many methods to kick up the heat.
 You could substitute the traditional Cointreau or triple-sec with the crowd-pleasing Ancho Reyes liqueur (green or red depending on the mood.)
 For the more ambitious, try infusing your own tequila with some fresh peppers.
-Those looking for an easier hack can coat the lip of the glass not just in salt but in a healthy portion of spicy Tajín.
+Those looking for an easier hack can coat the lip of the glass not just in salt but in a healthy portion of Tajín or other spices.

 “The El Camino is an easy shortcut to a spicy margarita,” says Johnny Swet, founding partner and master mixologist at JIMMY Rooftop Bar at Modernhaus Soho in New York City.
 “Tanteo Habanero Tequila bringing the spice, balanced by Milagro Tequila.”
-To kick up the drink (pictured above) a bit further Swet recommends a spicy accouterment: A charred habanero garnish, which “ups the ante for those who like it hot.”
+To kick up the drink a bit further, Swet recommends a spicy accouterment: A charred habanero garnish, which “ups the ante for those who like it hot.”

 Ice-shake to temperature and strain into a rocks glass filled with cubed ice.
 Garnish with a lime wheel and a Tajín salt-charred habanero (either fired over a flame or blistered in a cast iron pan.)

-2. The Spiced Up Margarita
+Spicy Margarita Recipe #2: The Spiced Up Margarita

 Not all spicy heat is derived from peppers.
 Just ask any of the millions who enjoy shots of Fireball Whiskey.
 For fans of that ‘cinnamon burn’ Deke Dunne, Master Mixologist at Allegory DC, has a recipe to tickle the taste buds.
 “One of my favorite flavor pairings is tequila, cinnamon, and pineapple,” Dunne says.
 He combines all three to create his ‘Spiced Up Margarita.’
 “Blanco tequila inherently pairs beautifully with pineapple and both those flavors pair wonderfully with the deep, rich spices from cinnamon,” he says.
 “It’s easy to make it home and it’s crazy delicious.”

-2 oz Altos Olmeca Blanco Tequila .75 Fresh lime juice .75 Pineapple juice .50 Spiced cinnamon syrup
+- 2 oz Altos Olmeca Blanco Tequila

 Add ingredients to a shaker, add ice, and shake for 5-7 seconds.
 Strain the cocktail into a rocks glass with fresh ice and garnish with a slice of pineapple.